seano188/ASP.NET-EcommerceWebApplication/README.md

 7. Providing reviews for products

 The log in and payment details are as follows:
-1. Log in details:
+Log in details:
-  a.
-User: admin, Password: 1q@w3e$R
+- User: admin, Password: 1q@w3e$R
-  b.
-User: Sankalp, Password: password1
+- User: Sankalp, Password: password1
-  c.
+- c.
 User: seanooi, Password: password2

 2. Payment details:
-  a.
-Email: any yahoo or hotmail emails
+- Email: any yahoo or hotmail emails
-  b.
-Card Number: 4242 4242 4242 4242
+- Card Number: 4242 4242 4242 4242
-  c.
-CVC: Any 3 digits
+- CVC: Any 3 digits
-  d.
-Date: Any future date
+- Date: Any future date